stephenmcd/mezzanine/docs/search-engine.rst

 The query can contain several special operators which allow for this behaviour to be controlled further.
-Quotes around exact phrases will ensure that the phrase is search for specifically, for example the query **"plans prices" projects** will return results matching the exact phrase **plans prices** or the word **projects**, in contrast to the previous example.
+Quotes around exact phrases will ensure that the phrase is searched for specifically, for example the query **"plans prices" projects** will return results matching the exact phrase **plans prices** or the word **projects**, in contrast to the previous example.